powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 A user can then verify the connection to the specified server with the `cronyc activity` command and the status of the connection using the `cronyc tracking` command.

-On the server, you can verify the list of clients using the `clients` command:
+On the server, verify the list of clients using the `clients` command:

 ```shell
 $ sudo chronyc clients